Updated: Mar 13

-The C.travancoricus will eat small snails, such as young Segmentina nitida (ramshorn snails) and Physella acuta (Bladder snail), but they do not need to be fed these snails on a very regular basis.
+Pea puffers will eat small snails, such as young Segmentina nitida (ramshorn snails) and Physella acuta (Bladder snail), but they do not need to be fed these snails on a very regular basis.

 The beak of this species does not grow as rapidly as some others, so the need to feed hard-shelled foods is reduced.

 This pufferfish is intolerant of poor water conditions, so a high level of biological and mechanical filtration is needed to deal with the amount of waste that this fish produces.

-Frequent water changes must be carried out to maintain N03 (nitrate) levels below 15ppm; or as close to zero as possible.
+Frequent water changes must be carried out to maintain NO3 (nitrate) levels below 15ppm; or as close to zero as possible.

 If the fish needs to be moved for whatever reason, it should be herded into a watertight container under the surface of the water to prevent it from inhaling air.

 © Copyright - 2020.
-All rights reserve
+All rights reserved